pschool-in/curriculum/content/science/food-5.md

 ## Answer the following in one word.
 (By drag and drop)

 ```
-The process through which the water and nutrients are directly delivered to plant's roots. *Drip irrigation*
+The process through which the water and nutrients are directly delivered to the plant's roots. *Drip irrigation*
-The great increase in production of food grains. *Green revolution*
+The great increase in the production of food grains. *Green revolution*
 Another name for natural fertilizers. *Manures*
-Crops grown from march to june. *Summer crops*
+Crops are grown from march to june. *Summer crops*

 ```